Why is disability insurance important?

 Check to see if there is disability insurance available through your workplace, in which case your employer may cover part of your premiums.
 Consider purchasing a policy on your own if coverage at the workplace is insufficient to meet your needs or if workplace coverage is not available to you.
 Ways to buy a policy on your own include going through a professional association, contacting an insurance broker, reaching out to an insurance company.
 Take the time to understand the policy you are buying, and don’t be afraid to ask any questions about what your disability insurance policy covers.

-Key things to look for when you shop around
+Key things to look for when shopping for disability insurance:

 - Benefit period.
 The benefit period is the amount of time you will receive monthly benefits during your life.
 Experts usually recommend that the policy you buy pay you benefits until at least age 65, at which point Social Security disability will take over.
 If you are young, you may consider buying a policy offering lifetime benefits because it will still be relatively inexpensive.

 - A policy that will replace from 60 percent to 70 percent of your total taxable earnings.
 A higher replacement percentage, if available, is more expensive.
 Evaluate your other sources of income before deciding how much disability coverage you need.

 - Coverage for disability resulting from either accidental injury or illness.
 An accident-only policy is less expensive but does not provide adequate protection.
 Ideally, both accident and illness coverage should be purchased.